 For visitors lucky enough to be in the area from May to October, there is an opportunity to witness 300-pound nesting loggerhead sea turtles lay about 100 eggs each.
 The two-inch long hatchlings will make the dangerous journey from their protected underground nests to the Gulf of Mexico.
 For information on viewing these fascinating and endangered creatures, visit www.turtletime.org.

-Take a tour back in time
+A tour back in time

 Take a step back in time at the Edison & Ford Winter Estates.
-Tour the 20-acre riverfront estate, complete with laboratory, experimental gardens, rare antique automobiles and other memorabilia from the genius inventor.
+Tour the 20-acre riverfront estates, complete with laboratory, experimental gardens, rare antique automobiles and other memorabilia from the genius inventor.
 A delightful blend of scientific fact and personal anecdotes will fascinate children and adults alike.
-Next door, Henry Ford’s winter estate features antique vehicles on display.
+Next door, Henry Ford’s winter estate features several antique vehicles on display.
 Visit www.edisonfordwinterestates.org or call 239-334-7419.

 The ultimate sandcastle

 The intricate sculptures at the 30th Annual American Sandsculpting Championship Festival Nov.
 18-27, 2016, take “playing in the sand” to a whole new level.
-Sponsored by the Fort Myers Beach Chamber of Commerce, this popular event attracts more than 40,000 visitors each year.
-The public is invited to view this open-air gallery of sand creations that bear little resemblance to those you created as a kid!
-Watch sculptors from around the world use more than 1,000 tons of sand to turn Fort Myers Beach into a temporary art gallery.
+Sponsored by the Fort Myers Beach Chamber of Commerce, this popular event attracts more than 40,000 visitors each year and the public is invited to stroll the beach to view this open-air gallery of sand creations that bear little resemblance to those you created as a kid!
+Watch sculptors from around the world use over 1,000 tons of sand to turn Fort Myers Beach into a temporary art gallery.
 Participate in special events all week as competitors battle it out for the number one spot.

 Offshore Sailing School has taught more than 130,000 adults and their families to sail or hone their sailing skills since Olympian and America’s Cup sailor, Steve Colgate, founded it in 1964.
-The school packages its courses with accommodations at South Seas Island Resort on Captiva Island and the Pink Shell Beach Resort & Marina on Fort Myers Beach.
+The school packages its courses with accommodations at South Seas Island Resort on Captiva Island and Pink Shell Beach Resort & Marina on Fort Myers Beach.
 Flexible programs for families allow kids to sail free with their parents with lots of time for enjoying the beach and area attractions.
 For information, call 888-454-7015 or 239-454-1700 or visit www.offshoresailing.com.